Anatta336/driven-decals/README.md

 ![A decal object positioned so that the grey wireframe box overlaps some wooden planks in Unity's template scene.
 The decal's texture is shown on a quad floating in the air.](/documentation/images/unprojectedDecal.png)

 Click "Project mesh" in the inspector to project the decal forward through its volume, generating a new mesh that matches the shape of whatever meshes it encounters.
-When making adjustments to the mesh's position you'll need to click "Project mesh" again to see their effect.
+When making adjustments to the mesh's position you'll need to click "Project mesh" again to see their effect, or turn on the "Auto-Repeat" option next to the button.
 If there's no mesh being generated double check that the object is positioned so the grey wireframe is passing *through* the mesh of another GameObject that's marked as static.

 ![A decal object after projection.
 The decal's texture now appears flattened against the wooden planks.](/documentation/images/projectedDecal.png)